gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 \indent In situations with more than 2 levels, the $t$-tests for the interaction or changing y-intercepts are not informative for deciding if you really need different slopes or intercepts for all the groups.
+\index{interaction!MLR}
-They only tell you if a specific group is potentially different from the baseline group and the choice of the baseline is arbitrary.
+They only tell
+you if a specific group is potentially different from the baseline group and the choice of the baseline is arbitrary.
 To assess whether we really need to have varying slopes or intercepts with more than two groups we need to develop